Return to index |

 The default setting for output tapes is ASCII which is the best setting for saving BASIC programs as it is a format which can be easily viewed and edited on the PC.
 If you are saving raw data or saving machine code programs you may want to select the Binary output format.
 The Audio option saves data as an audio WAV file in encoded in Kansas City Standard format - this may be useful if you want to create a real CD or tape to load on a real UK101.

-When a tape is playing or recording the format selected will be displayed to the right of the tape name.
+When a tape is playing or recording the format selected

 The UK101 was very heavily based on the Ohio Superboard II from the US and has an almost identical machine architecture and design.
 This means that, by using the Monitor, BASIC and Character Generator ROMs from the Superboard machine, the simulator can emulate the Superboard II just as well as the UK101.